 Every day, 600 people give up work because of the challenges of juggling work and caring for someone.
-With at least 1 in 7 of all workers thought to be caring, this is a challenge facing companies and organisations right now.
+With at least one in seven of all workers thought to be caring, this is a challenge facing companies and organisations right now.

-Figures released from the 2021 census suggest that in Cambridgeshire, Peterborough & Norfolk there are nearly 75,000 employees currently juggling paid work and caring.
+Figures released from the 2021 Census suggest that in Cambridgeshire, Peterborough and Norfolk there are nearly 75,000 employees currently juggling paid work and caring.
 Over the next two decades, the number of carers in the UK is expected to grow as our population ages.

 Why is this important for companies?

 If unpaid carers in your workforce are not recognised and supported this will adversely affect your productivity and effectiveness.
 You may lose valued, experienced staff and ultimately it will reduce profits.

 You probably do, but don’t know it yet.
 If you don’t now, you will do in future.

 Many unpaid carers do not even recognise themselves as a ‘carer’.
 They think ‘I’m just looking after my daughter/son/partner/parent’.